Video: A message from Pachamama Alliance co-founder Bill Twist in honor of Earth Day.

-This Earth Day, and every day, let's unite toward a common purpose, that is, giving back to Pachamama the fruits and gifts that she has so unconditionally given to us, especially love and compassion.
-It is time now to express love and compassion for Pachamama through our prayers and actions of gratitude.
+This Earth Day, and every day, let's unite toward a common purpose, that is, giving back to the Earth the fruits and gifts that she has so unconditionally given to us, especially love and compassion.
+It is time now to express love and compassion for the Earth through our prayers and actions of gratitude.
 Honoring the Earth is a daily practice that will help us step up to the responsibility of fostering a mutually enhancing human/Earth relationship.

 A Daily Practice of Love and Gratitude for the Earth

-2. Our indigenous partners practice daily rituals of reciprocity with Pachamama to express their appreciation, to honor her benevolent spirit, and to maintain balance with Nature.
-They recognize that through Pachamama’s generosity of spirit, we receive all the necessities of life including food that sustains us, water that quenches our thirst, wood and metals that shelter and protect us from the cold, and the warmth of the sun that gives us light and energy.
+2. Many Indigenous peoples practice daily rituals of reciprocity with the Earth to express their appreciation, to honor her benevolent spirit, and to maintain balance with Nature.
+They recognize that through the Earth's generosity, we receive all the necessities of life including food that sustains us, water that quenches our thirst, wood and metals that shelter and protect us from the cold, and the warmth of the sun that gives us light and energy.
 Practicing sacred reciprocity helps to keep life on earth in balance.

-There are a myriad of ways to express gratitude—a prayer from the heart before a meal, cleaning up debris left on a beach, planting trees, conserving water, walking instead of driving, but always exchanging our living energy in some way to show gratitude and remembrance to Pachamama for life itself.
+There are a myriad of ways to express gratitude—a prayer from the heart before a meal, cleaning up debris left on a beach, planting trees, conserving water, walking instead of driving—but always exchanging our living energy in some way to show gratitude and remembrance to the Earth for life itself.

 3. Embrace our oneness with the Earth, there is no separation.
 We are the Earth and the Earth is us.
 The Earth's changes are our changes.
 The destruction of the Earth, is our destruction.
 So, as we become at peace and unify in love, compassion, and gratitude, the Earth also shifts in love and peace.
 This time of year can be a powerful galvanizing force in our evolution as humans toward unity consciousness.
 It’s all up to us.

-4. We invite people the world over to join with us in saying this prayer from our hearts at the beginning of each day to remember that we are united in a common bond to support Pachamama.
+4. We invite people the world over to join with us in saying this prayer from our hearts at the beginning of each day to remember that we are united in a common bond to support the Earth.